OGRECave/ogre/Docs/src/ogre-shadows.md

 ```

 The setShadowTechnique call is all that is required for Ogre’s default
 shadow mapping.
-In the code above, we have told Ogre to use the R
+In the code above, we have told Ogre to use a 16-bit depth texture.
-channel of a floating point texture to store depth values.
-This tends to
-be a very portable method (over graphics cards and APIs).
+This tends to be a very portable method (over graphics cards and APIs).
 The sample
 uses 1024x1024 shadow maps.
 Self-shadowing is
 turned on, but be warned that this will only work properly if
 appropriate depth biasing is also used.
 The example code will manually